LANARS

 }

-Nothing special this time either, yet this code fulfilled out first requirement: by adding a anchorPreference modifier for each Button we then pass it via preferences hiearchy higher up to the backgroundPreferenceValue, where preferences is of [MenuItem: Anchor<CGRect>] type.
+Nothing special this time either, yet this code fulfilled our first requirement: by adding a anchorPreference modifier for each Button we then pass it via the preferences hierarchy higher up to the backgroundPreferenceValue, where preferences are of [MenuItem: Anchor<CGRect>] type.
 Thus, we have all of the frames in one place, but what does backgroundPreferenceValue on itself?
 Apple is clear on that:

 Reads the specified preference value from the view, using it to produce a second view that is applied as the background of the original view.

 With that being said, it's a perfect place to return our selection background.
-Place a following code below our itemsList property:
+Place the following code below our itemsList property:

 @ViewBuilder